Aditi22222/SecretSanta/README.md

 ## Identifying the Need
-During previous office Christmas celebrations, our team encountered several challenges, particularly with the organization of our Secret Santa gift exchange.
-The manual management of this event led to confusion among participants and posed difficulties in ensuring fairness for all involved.
-Individuals often found themselves uncertain about whom they were supposed to give gifts to, which ultimately diminished the enjoyment of the event.
+We noticed some issues during our previous office Christmas celebrations, especially concerning the organization of our Secret Santa gift exchange.
+Managing it manually led to confusion and made it challenging to ensure fairness for everyone involved.
+People often became confused about who they were supposed to give gifts to, which dampened the fun of the event.

-Recognizing these issues, our mentors and Rashmi Chaudhary, Ma'am, took notice and acknowledged the necessity for a more efficient approach to managing our Secret Santa event.
-Consequently, they tasked the January intern with finding a solution to address these challenges.
-Drawing upon the collective creativity of the team, everyone contributed ideas, among which Aman's proposal stood out.
+Our mentors and Rashmi Chaudhary, Ma'am, identified these problems and realized the need for a better way to manage our Secret Santa event.
+They assigned the task to find a solution to the January intern.
+Everyone pitched in with their ideas, and among them, Aman's idea was chosen.
+The task of implementing the solution was then assigned to Aman, Aditi, and Irfan.

-Upon selection, the responsibility for implementing the solution was entrusted to Aman, Aditi, and Irfan.
-This collaborative effort aimed to leverage the diverse skills and perspectives within the team to develop a streamlined and user-friendly solution for managing our Secret Santa event.

 ## Secret Santa Website Process